The New Home Experience

 Building to code and building a home without defects are not one in the same.
 Something can be not built how it should, but does not violate any codes and gets a permit.

 A good home inspector will identify these defects.
-A code inspector is only looking for compliance by the book.
+A code inspector is only looking for compliance by the letter of the law.